-As a direct marketing agency headquartered in Orange County, California, Database Marketing Group has always made data privacy and security a top priority.
-With the passing of the California Consumer Privacy Act (CCPA), we have been working to maintain and ensure our processes and systems are up-to-date with data and information security laws.
+As a direct marketing agency headquartered in Orange County, California, DBMG has always made data privacy and security a top priority.
+With the passing of the California Consumer Privacy Act (CCPA), we have been working to maintain and ensure our processes and systems are up to date and in compliance with data and information security laws.
 Although consumer data allows us to build more effective marketing campaigns, we take this responsibility seriously.
 Here is some information regarding California residents’ rights under the CCPA:

-- Disclosure requests – what categories of personal information has been collected and their sources, the business or commercial purpose for collecting or selling personal information, the categories of third parties with whom the business shares personal information, and the specific pieces of personal information it has collected about the consumer.
+- Disclosure requests: What categories of personal information have been collected and their sources, the business or commercial purpose for collecting or selling personal information, the categories of third parties with whom the business shares personal information, and the specific pieces of personal information it has collected about the consumer.

-- Deletion requests – the CA resident has the right to request that business delete their consumer data upon verifying the user’s identity and confirming that they are who they say they are.
-Upon such requests, businesses are required to delete the consumer data (there are exceptions) and direct any third party service providers to delete the consumer’s personal information from their records as well.
+- Deletion requests: The CA resident has the right to request that the business delete their consumer data upon verifying the user’s identity and confirming that they are who they say they are.
+Upon such requests, businesses are required to delete the consumer data (there are exceptions) and direct any third-party service providers to delete the consumer’s personal information from their records as well.

-- Requests must be reasonably verified that the person making the request matches or is on behalf of the consumer in the requested consumer data file.
+- Requests must be reasonably verified that the person making the request matches or is doing so on behalf of the consumer in the requested consumer data file.

 - The rights in this title cannot be waived away through contract or an agreement (i.e. terms and agreement).